-Unsymmetrix sparse matrix met the "sys209" command line key information on the default value word.
-See the MS0 C Nastran Quick Reference Guide for

-version version=version_number Default: Latest installed version.

 Specifies the version number.
 The keyword may only be specified on the command line or in the command initialization file.

-Example: nast_ver e example version=2022.1
+Example: nast_ver example version=2023.1

-This example will run MSC Na the same installation base direct
+This example will run MSC Nastran V2023.1 assuming it has been installed in the same installation base directory as this version of MSC Nastran.

 whence whence=keyword_list Default: None

-Displays value and source for list determine a keyword's value and optional; the job will not be rur will be passed to the remote not displayed for the local node.
-If keywords in the various keyword is specified, all existing keyword keywords in the "keyword_list" the value associated with the Sypossible.
-The entries in the "key PARAM name.
-These entries he PARAM name (not the name of I where it was set at the "node" kees the for processing.
-I whence a lists will be concast in the accumulation that have the form the cell name as the correction of the correction of the cell name as the format "powerd_list" may a save the fowerd_list" may a save the fowerd_list" may a save the fowerd_list" may a sav An input datafile (JID) is eyword is specified, the request Otherwise, information will be "keywords are specified, the atenated, except that if a null list ated list will be deleted.
-Any nat "sysn" will attempt to return ssociated with system cell n, if also request information about a name", where "name" is the
+Displays value and source for listed keywords.
+This keyword may be used to determine a keyword's value and where it was set.
+An input datafile (JID) is optional; the job will not be run.
+If the "node" keyword is specified, the request will be passed to the remote node for processing.
+Otherwise, information will be displayed for the local node.
+If multiple "whence" keywords are specified, the keywords in the various keyword lists will be concatenated, except that if a null list is specified, all existing keywords in the accumulated list will be deleted.
+Any keywords in the "keyword_list" that have the format "sysn" will attempt to return the value associated with the System Cell name associated with system cell n, if possible.
+The entries in the "keyword_list" may also request information about a PARAM name.
+These entries have the format "p: name", where "name" is the PARAM name (not the name of the associated PARAM keyword, if any).

-"source", i.e., from where the ke the keyword and its value.
-The "system" or "j.params".
-In thes value information.
-If an unkno Normally, the output is two lines for each keyword.
+Normally, the output is two lines for each keyword.
 The first line specifies the "source", i.e., from where the keyword value is obtained; the second line specifies the keyword and its value.
 The only exception is when the keyword is "symbol", "system" or "j.params".
 In these cases, there will be multiple lines of keyword value information.
 If an unknown keyword is specified, a "User Warning Message" will be generated and the keyword will be ignored.

-Example: whence= iter=yes sys1,bpool sscr,iter
+Example: nast_ver iter=yes

+whence=sys1,bpool

+whence=sscr,iter

-Assuming that none of these val from this request is: Assuming that none of these values is modified in configuration files, the output from this request is:
+Assuming that none of these values is modified in configuration files, the output from this request is:

-MSC Nastran V2022.1 ( MSC Nastran V2022.1 ()
+MSC Nastran V2023.1 (...) ...

-\$ internal default \$ internal default
+\$ internal default

-sys1=8193 sys1=8193
+sys1=8193

-\$ internal default \$ internal default
+\$ internal default

-bpool=37 bpool=37
+bpool=37

-\$ internal default \$ internal default
+\$ internal default

-sscr=250000 sscr=250000
+sscr=250000